aplteam/Logger/README.md

 This default behaviour can be switched off by setting `autoReOpen` to 0.

 ### Error Trapping
-By default all possible errors - accept invalid calls - are trapped withing the `Log`  method: a logging mechanism cannot be allowed to break an application which it should support.
+By default all possible errors - accept invalid calls - are trapped withing the `Log` and `LogError` methods: a logging mechanism cannot be allowed to break an application which it should support.

-One exception: when creating an instance of ""Logger"" fails that causes a crash but that means it was called with invalid parameters.
+One exception: when creating an instance of `Logger` fails that causes a crash, but that means it was called with invalid parameters.

 However, by setting `debug` and/or `printToSession` and/or `timestamp` the `Logger` class can be debugged.

 ### Preconditions

-`Logger` needs the scripts `APLTreeUtils` and `WinFile`.
-While `APLTreeUtils` **must** be situated on the same level as `Logger` (because it is `:Included`), `WinFile` is expected to be found either on the same level as the `Logger`script or in `#` or in the namespace `Logger` got instantiated from.

-If neither of this is appropriate one can specify a reference `refToUtils` pointing to the correct namespace.
+Since version 6.0.0 `Logger` is expected to be consumed as a Tatin package, so you don't need to worry about dependencies.

 ## Sample session